Why don’t people consider cleaning their insides? We clean the outside don’t we?

 Sins cut us off from God.

-In Isaiah 1:18 it says, “…Though your sins are like scarlet, they shall be as white as snow; though they are red as crimson, they shall be like wool.”
+Isaiah 1:18 states, ‘Come now, and let us reason together, saith the Lord: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.’

-The stain of sin is permanent.
-Sins cut us off from God.
+The stain of sin is permanent, that is permanent without Jesus Christ.
+This means our sins cut us off from a relationship with God.
 How did this happen?
-Remember the ‘Adam and Eve’ story?
-Sometime after the angels being created and before Eve was tempted, Satan was cast out of heaven because of his pride.
-He was an angel, but his head got oversized and he actually ended up wanting to usurp God.
-He tempted Eve, and Adam listening to his wife sinned as well.
-So sin began.
-God never intended for us to be separated from him in any way, shape, or form.
-Satan got Eve to leave God out of her plan.
-He appealed to Eve, thereby placing herself above doing wrong, and what her maker had intended for her.
+Remember the story of ‘Adam and Eve’, the first man and woman to be made by God, that was written about in the bible?
+Sometime after the angels had been created by God and before Eve was tempted, Satan was cast out of heaven because of his pride.
+He was an angel, but his thinking got oversized and ungodly and he ended up desiring and trying to usurp God himself!
+Satan tempted Eve and she ate the apple from the forbidden tree (rule from God) and then Eve got Adam to eat as well and thereby he sinned as well.
+So sin began in the world and this sin nature is then passed onto all people when born and was passed onto us from Adam.
+God never intended for us to be separated from him in any way, but in the Bible God tells us how the serpent, Satan, got Eve to leave God out of her thinking by taking her eyes off of God and what he had told her, and that was when sin was conceived and happened.

 Only an infinite sacrifice, one holy and made of blood, would suffice for the sins of the world (past, present, and future).
-One from a truly loving father to each one of us, allowing his son’s life to be lain down, to make a way for the separation to be removed between every man and God.
-John 3:16,17 – “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
-For God did not send his Son into the world to condemn the world, but to save the world through him.”
+One from a truly loving father to each one of us, by God allowing his son’s life to be lain down, to make a way for the separation to be removed between every man and God.
+John 3:16,17 – “For God so loved the world, that he gave his only begotten Son, that whoever believeth in him should not perish, but have everlasting life.
+For God sent not his Son into the world to condemn the world; but that the world through him might be saved.”
+Jesus Christ died, rose again, and thereby restored that broken relationship between God and man that came, because of Adam’s sin and now is ours from so long ago.
+Are you ready for a new life in Jesus?
+Repent with your whole heart of all your sins to him and ask him to help you and come into your life now and to save you.
+Will you truly believe that he did all of this for you, repent and desire fully to turn from your sins and ask him to help you right now?
+It is only by his grace that we are saved/born again and that faith is given to you to live a new life for him!

 Whether you are a Jew or a Gentile, Jesus is coming back one day!